jerryhgladinet/docs/install/source/chapter05.rst

 .. image:: _static/image_s5_1_2.png

-Please reference the `CentreStack Admin Guide`_ for complete details about Tenant administration.
+Please reference the `|prodname| Admin Guide`_ for complete details about Tenant administration.

 Here are a few points that are more important during the deployment phase.